 In addition, if you don’t have a signed contract, you could be judged as not demonstrating a business approach – something that’s not likely to help your defence in the event of an inquiry.

 3. I can close my company and avoid IR35

 Wrong again!
 Because IR35 concerns tax and National Insurance, the responsibility to pay falls on you as the company director, and not just your business.
 This means you’ll still have to settle with HMRC even when your firm no longer exists.

 Changing your business name won’t work either, as a HMRC inquiry is attached to your company’s registration number.
 What’s more, closing your company or attempting to change the name while you have unpaid tax debts could be seen as a deliberate attempt to get round the rules.

 We hope this guide has helped you understand how IR35 works and what you can do to stay within the rules.
 We appreciate that the legislation may seem complicated, so that’s why we’re on hand to help.
 What’s more, once you have a grasp of things, you’ll soon realise that contracting still offers a wealth of benefits compared to the standard 9-5 WorkStyle.

 At ClearSky Contractor Accounting, we’ve developed an in-depth knowledge on how HMRC interprets IR35.
 We’re also a founding member of the Freelancer & Contractor Services Association (FCSA), meaning compliance is at the heart of everything we do.
-We offer all clients a free assignment review service as part of their package that provides guidance on whether a project is likely to fall inside or outside IR35.
+We offer free assignment review services as part of our Executive package that provides guidance on whether a project is likely to fall inside or outside IR35.